-Creating the ITT catalogue involved countless hours of researching the tools online in order to understand a range of items including features, usage, and pricing.
-Since the best way to assess the strengths and weaknesses of a tool is to use it, we also experimented with as many of the tools as possible in Kopernik’s own projects and activities.
+Creating the Impact Tracker Tech catalog involved countless hours of online research in order to understand a range of items including features, usage, and pricing.
+Since the best way to assess the strengths and weaknesses of a tool is to use it, we also experimented with as many tools as possible in Kopernik’s own projects and activities.

-Alongside conducting desk research and using the tools on ourselves, we also conducted a number of interviews with of tech developers and tech users.
-These conversations were very informative and helped us understand how and why these tools were developed, what challenges the developers faced, how developers understood their competition, and who uses these technologies.
+Alongside conducting desk research and using the tools ourselves, we also conducted a number of interviews with tech developers.
+These conversations were very informative and have helped us understand how and why these tools were developed, what challenges the developers faced, how developers understood their competition, and who uses these technologies.

-This catalogue has been designed, researched, and written with the following type of organisation in mind:
+This catalog has been designed, researched, and written with the following type of organization in mind:

-- A small to medium social enterprise, NGO or a nonprofit organisation working in international development or humanitarian emergencies.
+- A small to medium social enterprise, NGO or a nonprofit organization working in international development or humanitarian emergencies.

-- Its main office is located in an urban area with decent infrastructure and has access to slow to medium internet connection.
+- Its main office is located in an urban area with decent infrastructure and has access to internet connection.

-- The organisation engages in work in rural, last-mile communities where mobile (2G) and internet (3G) connections are limited.
+- The organization engages in work in rural, last-mile communities where mobile and internet connections are limited.

-Therefore, affordable, turnkey solutions are needed to enhance its impact tracking mechanisms.
+Therefore, accessible, turnkey solutions are preferred to enhance its impact tracking mechanisms.